Artezio/FormIO-Modeler/README.md

 # FormBuilder

-FormBuilder is standalone designer for forms in [FormIO](https://www.form.io/) formate.
+FormBuilder is standalone designer for forms in [FormIO](https://www.form.io/) format.
 Main features are: using [FormIO](https://www.form.io/) designer for creating forms and supporting custom components.
 FormioBuilder does not require any prerequisites installed on your computer.

 ![FormioBuilderPreview](./FormioBuilderPreview.png)